asutherland/mozsearch-bridge/poc/IDEAS.md

   - One reason to do this might be to allow a gdb bridge as the normal baseline.
     But driving gdb through pernosco is probably highly redundant and inefficient.

+## Thread lifetimes / ownership hierarchy
+Timeline where spans are thread lifetimes and have parent/child relationships with offspring.

+Probably only useful as an overview with grouping by clusters, and in general use would want to be a data-source that gets sliced down to the currently participating threads.
+A dual of this situation would be where the threads become groups with the general thread lifecycle conveyed via background area.